Welcome to the Mia-Platform Console Overview page!

 To learn how to configure your project links, visit this page.

-In the Dashboards section you can find the names of the first dashboards created in your project, by clicking on one of them you will be redirected to the corresponding dashboard in the Dashboards Area or click on "View all" to see all of them.
+In the Dashboards section you can find the names of the first dashboards created in your project.
+By clicking on one of them, you will be redirected to the corresponding dashboard in the Dashboards Area.
+You can also click on "View all" to see all of the available dashboards.

 Mia-Platform Console is divided in many different sections that help you manage the full lifecycle of your digital projects, from the set up of your K8s clusters to APIs and microservices design.
 Run your CI/CD pipelines, deploy on every kind of environment and monitor the performances of your runtime applications.

-All the aforementioned sections can be reached using Mia-Platform Console homepage or by using the pop-up menu in the left side of the topbar.
+All the sections can be reached using Mia-Platform Console HomePage or by using the pop-up menu in the left side of the topbar.

 If you wish, you can add up to 6 sections to your Favorites sections, you just need to click con the associated star.
 That will make them always accessible from the top navbar.
 You can remove a section from the favorites ones by clicking again on its star.

-command + k interface that can be opened using the menu in the right side of the topbar.
+ctrl + K) interface.
+This interface can also be opened using the menu on the right side of the topbar.

 This interface can also be opened using the